ibrahemiat/matlabroomba/README.md

 # matlabroomba
-for information on how to use please check this video  https://youtu.be/XYdP7xjqqxY
+for information on how to use, please check this video  https://youtu.be/XYdP7xjqqxY